 - They are known as vicious and intimidating predators.

-- Some skeletons have shown that saber toothed cats often disabled their prey by crushing its skull.
+- Some skeletons have shown that saber toothed cats often disabled their prey by crushing their skull.

-- They most likely ambushed their prey and it to the ground before feeding on it, in order to protect their teeth.
+- They most likely ambushed their prey and it to the ground before feeding on it, to protect their teeth.

 - They used to live together in groups, just like modern-day lions do.